Treasury presenting 'flawed' evidence for regional pay

 It said other factors - such as a declining private sector pay caused by the recession - would bring the figure down further, roughly halving the Treasury's preferred estimate.

-Regional pay means paying different rates to staff around the country, instead of agreeing national pay deals.'Crowded out'
+Regional pay means paying different rates to staff around the country, instead of agreeing national pay deals.

 Supporters say wages in the public sector should be brought in line with local businesses, arguing that companies are "crowded out" by the better wages offered in the public sector when recruiting staff.